 Expose your local council for wasting taxpayers’ money and invite others to support the TPA campaign.
 Letters are a great way of raising awareness of local issues, and you can also write letters in support of our national and local campaigns.

 A recent letter from a supporter helped Tim Newark, our local coordinator for Bath and the South West, highlight those councillors who fail to pay their council tax on time.

-We have a ‘Campaigner’s Handbook’ that guides you through the process of setting-up a new branch. contact Andrew Allison to get yourself a copy.
+We have a ‘Campaigner’s Handbook’ that guides you through the process of setting-up a new branch. contact Sonia Khan to get yourself a copy.